josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Yes, I used to work for WP Engine.
 I even kinda liked them, for a while (mostly while they just kinda left us alone for the first year or so).
 But I wouldn't say my time at the company left a good taste in my mouth.

 We don't need to dredge up a bunch of old and buried stuff that isn't really important anyway, but suffice to say: I really don't have any reason to be a WP Engine cheerleader.
 Most of the people I knew there have left, and I've watched from the sidelines as the company has implemented a bunch of scummy policies and shady sales tactics to squeeze money from their customers and make it harder to leave.
+(Oh yeah: they also like to brag about record growth and profits in the midst of layoffs.)

 On most days, if you wanted to have a conversation about how much WP Engine sucks, frankly, I'd be a happy participant.